 Address: 13329 U.S. 16A, Custer, South Dakota

-Located in the Blacks Hills National Forest just south of Custer State Park, Wind Cave is home to a dichotomy of environments.
+Wind Cave National Park is home to a dichotomy of environments in the Blacks Hills south of Custer State Park.
 Above ground, swaying prairie grass and forested hills define the landscape, concealing the complex cave system found beneath the soil.
 With more than 140 miles of its passageways mapped, Wind Cave is one of the longest cave systems in the country.

 This national park receives its name from the change in barometric pressure found at the small, natural entrance to the cave.

 If you want to explore this underground labyrinth yourself, the only way to check out the impressive passageways is through one of many guided tours led by park ranger staff.
 They offer tours nearly every day of the year.

 Most guided tours begin with an elevator ride 12 stories underground and proceed through the cave using a cement pathway and electric lights installed by the Civilian Conservation Corps in the 1930s.
 The variety of tours offered caters to a wide range of ages and abilities.

 Along any route, visitors can expect to see a unique geological world filled with dark corners, large ceilings, and a plethora of cave speleothems (cave formations).
 The most unique speleothem in Wind Cave is the Boxwork formation, which while abundant in Wind Cave, exists in few other caves in the world.